cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 ## Thanks for reading!

-The next chapter is about adding unit tests to your project, and will be published on January 8, 20202.
+The next chapter is about adding unit tests to your project.
+It will be published on January 8, 20202.

 <!--